yhannc/carsforsale/Readme.md

 	contain the following descendant elements:
 		`span.class="model-text"`
 		`a.rel="model"`
+- **model-search**

+	Applied to a `form` tag.
+A link template to search of all the models.
+	The element must be set to `form.method="get"` and should contain the following descendant elements:

+		select.name="make"
 - *model-text*
 	Applied to a `span` tag.
 The name of a car model.
 - *single*